mbucknell/keycloak-python-poc/README.md

 This POC has a single endpoint, '/endpoint', which requires jwt authentication.
 In config.py we are setting, JWT_ALGORITHM, JWT_PUBLIC_KEY, and JWT_DECODE_AUDIENCE.
 If you try to run the application, you will need to provide your JWT_PUBLIC_KEY in .env file or in an environment variable.
-JWT_DECODE_AUDIENCE can also be modified to something other than 'security-admin-role' in the same way.
+JWT_DECODE_AUDIENCE can also be modified to something other than 'security-admin-console' in the same way.

 See services.py for how to use the extension to require jwt authorization.